gardener-attic/component-spec/doc/proposal/03-component-repository.md

 A *Component Repository* must check if all referenced *Component Descriptors*, local blobs and local OCI artefacts are already stored in the *Component Repository*.

-If the identifier of entries  *resources*, *sources* or *componentReferences* are not unique, as described before, an *invalidArgument* error is returned.
+If the identifier of entries in *resources*, *sources* or *componentReferences* are not unique, as described before, an *invalidArgument* error must be returned.

 If the identifier of *resources* and *sources* (name plus extraIdentity) are not unique, a *Component Repository* might automatically add the version field to the extraIdentity to resolve this problem.
 Of course, it must still fail, if